marmelab/liMonade/Readme.md

 ## IO

-IO is a shorthand for `Input/Output` IO is used to handle side effect.
-Instead of holding the value directly, we hold a function that will return the value.
+IO is a shorthand for `Input/Output` IO is used to handle side effects.
+Instead of holding the value directly, IO holds a function that will return the value.
 The important distinction compared to the previous monads is that IO is lazy.
-We can map all we want, nothing will happen until you call its execute method.
+We can map all we want, nothing will be executed until you call its execute method.
-It is useful to handle computation that depends on an external factor.
-Like user input.
+It is useful to handle computations that depends on an external factor.
+Like user input for example.

 ### Example